Whyzanet/WhyzaGC/README.md

 The manpage for 'ent' describes the tests performed.

-I collected random data from the Huzzah via the following command on my Linux desktop:
+I collected random data from the Huzzah via the telnet data output using the following command on my Linux desktop:

 nc whyzagc-esp.local 23 | tee -a rnd_nums.txt